 Sourcing.

 Brazilian tax creditability check (§10).
 Brazil's withholding on services is on gross.
 Realization, gross receipts, cost recovery: arguably fails the new regs' attribution prong if Brazil sources by payor location.
-Under Notice 2024-44 relief (and the anticipated 2025 extension), the pre-2022 standards apply and the Brazilian withholding remains creditable.
-Document the reliance on the Notice in the workpaper.
-FLAG: verify 2025 Notice extension before filing.
+Under Notice 2023-55 relief as modified and extended by Notice 2023-80, the pre-2022 standards apply and the Brazilian withholding remains creditable.
+Document reliance on the Notice relief in the workpaper.

 Form 1116 — General basket (one form with two columns, Germany and Brazil):